Cllr Alex Collis

 It’s great to see the City Council addressing housing need so proactively, building over 500 new council houses (with 1000 more to come).
 I’m especially pleased to see King’s Hedges hosting the latest modular homes – 6 fully adapted homes to help homeless people off the streets and into longer term accommodation.

 When I was out leafleting recently I met one of the new tenants and we talked for a while about what having one of these new homes meant to him.
 How much he valued being part of a community, having neighbours to say hello to.
-That’s the difference a Labour-run council can make, and why I’m standing for re-election.
+That’s the difference a Labour-run council can make, and why I’m so proud to be a local councillor.
 Councils can.